Pmacdon15/todo/README.md

 ```

-2. Open PowerShell type to the directory where to saved the project and run the command:
+2. Open PowerShell to the directory where to saved the project and run the command:

 ```bash